reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 }
 ```

 It's just a small Java program with a `main()` method that logs a few lines using an SLF4J `Logger` instance.
 This program is a placeholder for any real Java application.

-SLF4J is a logging API that abstracts over the actual logging implementation, so we can use it for both Log4J and Logback (and other logging implementations, for that matter).
+[SLF4J](http://www.slf4j.org/) is a logging API that abstracts over the actual logging implementation, so we can use it for both Log4J and Logback (and other logging implementations, for that matter).
 This allows us to always implement against the same logging API, even if we decide to swap out the actual logging library underneath.

 ### Passing Environment Variables to the Application

 We want to make the logging behave differently depending on the environment the application is running in.
-If the application is running on the local machine, we want the above log events to be send to the console.
+If the application is running on the local machine, we want the above log events to be sent to the console.
 If it's running in a staging or production environment, we want it to log to our cloud logging provider.

 But how does the application decide which environment it's running in?
 This is exactly what environment variables are there for.